MeetingLawyers/ios-sdk-legacy-sample/README.md

 It is important to invoke this method once the application has a 'UIApplication.keyWindow', since it is used to embed the MediQuo UI.
 In case of not being present, an 'invalidTopViewController' error is returned in the 'completion' callback.

 It should not be a problem for most applications, but there are special cases in which this situation can occur.
-For example, if we use Storyboards and we invoke this method in 'viewDidLoad' method of the initial view controller.
+For example, if we use Storyboards and we invoke it in 'viewDidLoad' method of the initial view controller.
+This happens because 'UIApplication.keyWindow' is not set until 'viewDidAppear'.

 Once we have finished the conversations, with 'dismiss' method we close the view of the current controller and return to the screen from which it was invoked.